paulroho/VBA.NamedValues/README.md

 ## API Guide

 ### Instantiating `NamedValues`
-You can instantiate `NamedValues` as every othe class in VBA via the `New` keyword and assign it to a variable:
+You can instantiate `NamedValues` as every other class in VBA via the `New` keyword and assign it to a variable:

 ```vbnet
 Dim Nv As NamedValues